 Taking cues from the stylistic leanings of poets Douglas Kearney and Nathaniel Mackey, and the cultural critiques proffered by the likes of Stuart Hall, Mark Fisher, et al., Marginal Brevity takes to task Paul Claudel’s maxim that the ‘fear of the adjective is the beginning of style’, whilst celebrating and ruminating on the marginal facets of (mostly musical) culture.

 Questions?
 Submissions?
 Snarling hate mail?
 Want to contribute?
-Contact us here.
+Get in touch.